sonic-net/sonic-utilities/doc/Command-Reference.md

 **config interface vrf bind**

-This command is used to bind a interface to a vrf.
+This command is used to bind a interface to a vrf as well as vnet.
 By default, all L3 interfaces will be in default vrf.
-Above vrf bind command will let users bind interface to a vrf.
+Above vrf bind command will let users bind interface to a vrf/vnet.

 - Usage:
   ```